Investment radar

 Investment climate less unfavourable

-According to June’s Investment Radar, the investment climate in the Netherlands was less unfavourable than in the previous month.
-New data have become available for 5 indicators.
-Three indicators improved, one deteriorated and one remained the same.
+According to November’s Investment Radar, the investment climate in the Netherlands was less unfavourable than in the previous month.
+New data have become available for all indicators.
+Three indicators improved, two indicators deteriorated.
 Circumstances relevant for investments are, on the one hand, the situation on the sales markets, and on the other hand, the availability of financial means.
 Although the Radar indicators show a strong correlation with investments in fixed assets, improved circumstances are not necessarily translated into a higher growth or a smaller decline of investments.

-The year-on-year exports contraction turned into an increase.
-The year-on-year increase in share prices was larger and manufacturers were less negative about their order positions.
-On the other hand, consumer confidence was more negative.
-The interbank interest rate remained the same.
-There was no new information about the industrial capacity utilization rate.
+The year-on-year increase in share prices and the year-on-year exports growth were lager.
+Consumer confidence improved and manufacturers were less negative about their order positions.
+However, the industrial capacity utilization rate fell.
+The interbank interest rate remained virtually the same.

 Related items